Joseph Smith and The Bleeding Ghost — Rich Kelsey

 “… as he supposed.”

-reveal that what Joseph Smith said about treasure guardians was a common theme in his day.
-Consider the implications: early versions of the golden plates stories are along similar lines.
+reveal what Joseph Smith believed about treasure guardians was a common theme back in his day.
+Consider the implications: early versions of the golden plate’s accounts are along similar lines.

 ■ Joseph Smith Stone In Hat Routine — Rich Kelsey